willgeary/Wayfinder3D/README.md

 # Wayfinder3D

-A Python and Cesium application for creating 3D animations of multi-modal route recommendations from Google Maps.
+An application for comparing estimated travel times and directions in 3D.
+Built with Python, CesiumJS and Google Maps API.

 ## Setup